-- v.
-50 personal licence holder each calendar year; and - vi.
+- i.
+15 times in a calendar year for each premises; - ii.
+21 days in a calendar ear for each premises; - iii.
+50 personal licence holder each calendar year; and - iv.
 5 for non-holders each calendar year.

-For the purposes of determining the overall limits of 50 temporary event notices per personal licence holder (in a calendar year) and of 5 for a non-personal licence holder (in a calendar year), temporary event notices given by an associate or a person who is in business with a premises user (and that business involves carrying on licensable activities) count towards those totals.
+For the purposes of determining the overall limits of 50 temporary event notices per personal licence holder (in a calendar year) and of 5 for a nonpersonal licence holder (in a calendar year), temporary event notices given by an associate or a person who is in business with a premises user (and that business involves carrying on licensable activities) count towards those totals.
 Note 16 below sets out the definition of an "associate".
 If a temporary event notice has been given for the same premises, by the same premises user, and would have effect within 24 hours before the start of the event period under the current proposal or within 24 hours after the end of that period, the temporary event notice given would be void and any licensable activities carried on under it would therefore be unlicensed.